 Export (i.e., save) the file at this stage.

-Repeat steps 5.4.2.9–5.4.2.21 for other taste receptor cell markers.
+Repeat steps 5.4.2.9–5.4.2.21 for other taste-transducing cell markers.

 Export (i.e., save) the file at this stage.

 NOTE: To analyze the proximity of one labeled cell type to another, simply replace the Nerve Fiber surface in step 5.4.2.11 (and the following steps) with the object of interest and the equivalent components that pertain to each subsequent steps.